dwatson62/CV/README.md

 ## Daryl Watson

-Ambitious junior web developer of two years experience.
-Currently I am employed as a full stack Ruby on Rails developer for a successful crowdfunding startup.
-Prior to this, I was employed for almost ten years in the hospitality industry before graduating from the Makers Academy coding bootcamp.
+Following an education in music and maths with statistics, I began my career in the luxury hospitality industry before retraining as a coder at the prestigious Makers Academy in London, where I went on to assist other students as an alumni helper.
+Now a fully qualified full-stack developer, working for a successful sports finance startup, with three years experience in using Ruby on Rails, Javascript with Backbone and ES6, and PostgreSQL.

 ## Recent Employment